 A series of events will take place in Bolton to mark Remembrance Day, in honour of the sacrifice the town’s war heroes made.

-The Mayor of Bolton’s Annual Remembrance Concert, which is celebrating its 25th year takes place on Saturday 12 November at Bolton Parish Church at 7pm.
+The Mayor of Bolton’s Annual Remembrance Concert, which has been running for more than 20 years, takes place on Saturday 7 November at Bolton Parish Church at 7pm.

 The concert is part of the commemorations remembering those from Bolton who lost their lives during the First and Second World Wars and other conflicts.

-The concert features performances by local amateur musical and theatre groups, such as the Bolton Caledonia Pipe Band.
+The concert features performances by local amateur musical and theatre groups, the Hoover Band and Phoenix Knights Barbershop Singers.

 Veterans and cadets will be in attendance with the proceeds going to cadet and veterans organisations.
 The Act of Remembrance will be conducted by Reverend Canon Matt Thompson.

-On Sunday November 13, the Mayor of Bolton will lead civic guests and veterans from the town hall onto Victoria Square for the Remembrance Sunday service, which begins at 10.45am.
+On Sunday November 8, the Mayor of Bolton, Councillor Carole Swarbrick, will lead civic guests and veterans from the town hall onto Victoria Square for the Remembrance Sunday service, which begins at 10.55am.
 Local Territorial Army officers will also lead a parade of veterans, members of various communities and representatives from the police and fire service taking part.

 The Vicar of Bolton, Reverend Matt Thompson, will conduct the service, with representatives of all faiths in Bolton being invited to participate.
-The service will also include a traditional two minutes silence marked by live gun fire, which will start at 11am, after the Last Post is played.
-There will be short prayers after the silence and the service will conclude with the ceremonial wreath laying National Anthem.
+The traditional two minutes silence will start at 11am, after the Last Post is played.
+There will be short prayers after the silence and the service will conclude with the National Anthem.

 Member since: 10th July 2012